We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you find this is still not working, then you may need to replace the thermostat.
 There could be an issue with the calibration.

 Next, you should take a closer look at the door seal to the freezer.
 You need the freezer to be as cold as possible if you want it to create ice cubes quickly.
 If there is something wrong with the door seal, and cold temperatures could be leaking out of the freezer.
-Another sign that there might be something wrong with the door seal is that your utility bills are going out.
-If your freezer is constantly trying to fool all, this is going to drive up here utility expenses.
+Another sign that there might be something wrong with the door seal is that your utility bills are going up, although refrigerators don’t cost too much to run.

 After this, you must make sure you clean the freezer thoroughly.
 For example, you may have too much food in your freezer compartment.
 This makes it harder for the freezer to circulate cold air efficiently.
 As a result, the temperature rises, making it harder for you to keep your ice cubes cool.
 If you remove food from the freezer, make sure you clean it thoroughly.
 That way, there is no gunk blocking the circulation.